yext/answers-search-ui/README.md

 });
 ```

-## Using a Custom Template
+## Using a Custom Template for a Component
-All component templates are written using handlebars.
+All component templates are written using handlebars. // TODO what does this mean, when would you use

 It's easy to override these templates with your own templates.
 Keep in mind, that you must provide valid handlebars syntax here.